asngrads/2020-07-27-ecr2/index.md

 SURVEYS - DO NOT EDIT SURVEY LINKS
 {% endcomment %}
 <h2 id="surveys">Surveys</h2>
-<p>Please be sure to complete these surveys before and after the workshop.</p>
+<p>Data Carpentry is committed to improving their workshops and encourages all workshop participants to complete these short surveys before and after the workshop.</p>
 <p><a href="{{ site.pre_survey }}{{ site.github.project_title }}">Pre-workshop Survey</a></p>
 <p><a href="{{ site.post_survey }}{{ site.github.project_title }}">Post-workshop Survey</a></p>